Now enrolling for Fall 2026 — join the waitlist for priority access.

 The transfer kicks in.

-By spring, the kids who started shy are leading their groups.
+By spring, the students who started shy are leading their groups.
 Math at school feels easier, not because they were drilled on it but because they understand what they're doing.
-The biggest shift parents tell us: their kid wants to come.
+The biggest shift parents tell us: their child wants to come.

 Ready to see this in person?